Sperm Harvesting for In Vitro Fertilization

 Sperm aspiration refers to the group of surgical procedures that are used to obtain viable sperm from the male reproductive tract.
 The collected sperm are intended specifically for use with intracytoplasmic sperm injection (ICSI).
 This is a process which injects a single sperm directly into an egg.

 A frequently asked question is can the sperm harvested by these techniques be used for insemination?
-There are not enough sperm retrieved to perform intrauterine insemination (IUI) regardless of the technique used to harvest the sperm.
+There are not enough sperm retrieved to perform intrauterine insemination (IUI) regardless of the technique used in sperm havesting.
 Usually enough sperm are obtained for ICSI and freezing, but at least 5-8 million mature (passed through the epididymis) motile sperm with normal morphology are required for IUI.

 Treating Azoospermia with Sperm Aspiration Procedures